Crestwave/bf/python/README.md

 	- Negative pointers count from the back of the list.
 - Unmatched brackets are detected before runtime
 - The Python version's default character encoding is used for output
-	- On Python 2, it is ASCII-encoded
-		- Non-ASCII bytes are output raw
-	- On Python 3, it is encoded depending on your locale
-		- On ASCII locales, non-ASCII bytes result in an error